You don’t blog? (5/5: the finale!)

 You need to edjumacate your employers about blogcons.

-Learn things (and about people!) at blogcons.
-Some things you get to see or hear about blogging you’d never even thought of before.
+- DO:— Learn things (and about people!) at blogcons.
+Some things you get to see or hear about blogging, you’d never even thought of before.
 It’s good experience for newbies and oldtimers alike.

 I once met a nondescript blogger who 20 years before won the Pulitzer prize for some kind of journalism.
 I didn’t believe him at first, but after I checked him out, he really was what he claimed.
 Thank god I didn’t insult him or anything.

 Another ordinary-looking blogger I met at a mini-blogcon turned out to work for a merchant bank (‘investment bank’ to our American cousins).
 That blogger eventually gave me a printing order.
-The price of the order wasn’t thrilling but wasn’t to be thumbed at either: it was good for six months of office rent.
+The price of the order wasn’t thrilling but it was good for six months of office rent — not something to thumb at.

 *